AlisefaAkkas/AlisefaAkkas/README.md

 - 👋 Hi, I’m @AlisefaAkkas
-- 👀 I’m a student.
-So I'm new in software.
+- 👀 I’m graduated from Gazi University, Computer Programming.
-- 🌱 I’m learning C# and Java.
+- 🌱 I’m learning C#, Python and Java.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...